aboisvert/s3cp/README.md

     s3cat s3://mybucket/path/to/some/file.txt
     s3cp local_file.bin s3://mybucket/some/path

-Use `-h` option to learn about command-line options.
+Use the `-h` option to learn about command-line options.

-Note:  All commands support both `s3://bucket/path/to/file` and the legacy `bucket:path/to/file` syntax.
+All commands support both `s3://bucket/path/to/file` and the legacy `bucket:path/to/file` syntax.

+Commands are also TTY-aware;  when run in an interactive shell, their behavior will change.
+For example, `s3cat` will launch your favorite `PAGER` or `less` (the default pager) whereas `s3ls` will display N items at a time, where N is the number of display lines on your terminal and pause between pages.

 ### Dependencies ###